All Episodes

 Sean, we don't have the rest of the video, but let me say this.

-The guy was he was not a threat to any officer in that moment.
+The guy was, he was not a threat to any officer in that moment.

-You don't keep your your especially the neck.
+You don't keep your, especially the neck.

-I am telling you Eric Garner.
+I am telling you.

 Do you remember Eric Garner?

-I remember, and everybody was saying it was a chokehold.
+And everybody was saying it was a chokehold.

 It was not a chokehold.